MrMoose/CloudConnector/README.md

 After this, no further handlers will be called.
 Those still in flight will be handled.

+### AWS SQS Setting

+When using AWS with CloudConnector your Queue needs to be configured for Long Polling with "Receive message wait time" of 4 seconds.
+CloudConnector expects this setting to be the case.
+Short polling is not supported and longer wait times are not recommended.

 ## Troubleshooting

 _I have configured logging but see no logs in the CloudWatch console_: